My approach.

 Figuring out the story before the words

-• deciding what context or reassurance the audience will need, and
+That usually means agreeing the core message, deciding what context or reassurance the audience will need, and setting clear boundaries around tone, emphasis and language.

 Writing as part of the process